-Aqualyx is an injectable compound solution of the deoxycholate family that targets localised areas of fat such as saddlebags, thighs, stomachs, chins and knees which are often resistant to exercise and diet.
-Aqualyx could also be used to treat ‘buffalo hump’ and pseudo-gynecomastia in men.
+Aqualyx is an injectable compound solution of the deoxycholate family.
+That substance targets localised areas of fat such as saddlebags, thighs, stomachs, chins and knees which are often resistant to exercise and diet.
+Aqualyx is also suitable for treating ‘buffalo hump’ and pseudo-gynecomastia in men.

-Prof. Pasquale Motolese was first who utilised the fat-dissolving effect of this acid and found it useful in liquefying of the fat cell, destroying it permanently, releasing the lipids that are then eliminated naturally through the lymphatic system.
+Prof. Pasquale Motolese was first who utilised the fat-dissolving effect of this acid.
+He found it useful in liquefying of the fat cell, destroying it permanently and assisting the lymphatic system in releasing the lipids naturally through and eliminating them then.

-Aqualyx is administered by injecting the solution to the identified area via special cannular.
-Patients need to repeat the treatment between two and eight times depending on the required result and every three to four weeks.
-After each treatment, a patient can expect some swelling, bruising, redness and tenderness in the area treated, which will subside after four to six days and could be managed with mild painkillers and support garments.
+Doctors administer Aqualyx by injecting the solution to the identified area via special cannular.
+Patients need to repeat the treatment between two and eight times.
+It depends on the required result and every three to four weeks.
+After each treatment, a patient can expect some swelling, bruising, redness and tenderness in the area treated.
+Although, that will subside after four to six days.
+However, mild painkillers and support garments could manage.